-The Menlo Park laboratory was the site of Edison's most renown inventions, including the telegraph, phonograph, electric light bulb, alkaline storage batteries, and Kinetograph (a camera for motion pictures).
-Through his pioneering work, he broadened the notion of invention to encompass what we now call innovation - invention, research, development, and commercialization - and invented the industrial research laboratory.
-His role as an innovator is evident not only in his two major laboratories at Menlo Park and West Orange in New Jersey, but in more than 200 companies formed worldwide to manufacture and market his inventions.
+Setting up a lab in Menlo Park, New Jersey, he developed products including the telegraph, phonograph, electric light bulb, alkaline storage batteries and Kinetograph (a camera for motion pictures).
+Edison broadened the notion of invention to encompass what we now call innovation - invention, research, development, and commercialization - and invented the industrial research laboratory.
+His role as an innovator is evident not only in his two major laboratories at Menlo Park and West Orange in New Jersey, but in more than 300 companies formed worldwide to manufacture and market his inventions.
 Many of these carried the Edison name, including some 200 Edison illuminating companies.